 There is information coming from various sources and people sharing posts to their social media pages from sites that we have never even heard of.
 With much of this information being inaccurate and not factual, it makes sense that this false news will increase our fears and anxiety.
 Here are a few credible sources that you can follow for updates:

 -The World Health Organization (WHO)

 -Centre for Disease Control and Prevention (CDC)

 Healthy Eating and Exercise

 I cannot emphasize the importance of healthy eating habits and creating an exercise routine.
 With all the stress and panic, our health and nutrition is likely to be placed on the backburner.
 With local gyms, pools, and activity centers being closed I ask from you once again, to get creative!
 Get outside if it is possible.
 This can mean going for a walk, a hike, or a bike ride.
 If you are unable to get outside, there are some local businesses that are offering online workouts, or there is the option to use online search engines to find free videos.
-Avoid comfort foods and large amounts of alcohol.
-While alcohol may seem like a good option in the moment it can negatively affect your body’s immune response and also increase anxiety and depression.
+While some of our comforts may seem like a good option in the moment it can negatively affect your body’s immune response and also increase anxiety and depression.

 Seek Support and Maintain Social Connection